azharmgh/azharmgh.github.io/content/about.md

 I started out as a C++ software engineer, then moved to Java, C# and Python.
 Most recently I am looking into [Rust](https://www.rust-lang.org/) and really like the langauge.

-I have a strong background in OOD, however, I prefer the Functional paradim over OO.
+I have a strong background in OOD, however, I prefer the Functional paradigm over OO.

 I have had the opportunity to work in all major public clouds: AWS, Azure, GCP.
 I am more proficient in Azure and GCP.